kaievns/nikolay.rocks/pages/Mighty Hacks/2015-06-15-marshalized-jobs.md

 ## The Options

-But, some of us actually want to lead a dangerous life, and pass complex objects into background jobs.
+But, some of us actually want to lead a dangerous life and pass complex objects into background jobs.
 DANGER, DANGER!

 <iframe width="420" height="315" src="https://www.youtube.com/embed/2a4gyJsY0mc?rel=0&amp;controls=0&amp;showinfo=0&amp;t=92" frameborder="0" allowfullscreen></iframe>

 For example, I'm quite a fond of value objects when it comes to a complex business logic.
 They a simple throw away instances that incapsulate data and probably some smarts around it.
-Unfortunately the data in them is not persisted and not really meant to.
+Unfortunately, the data in them is not persisted and not really meant to.

 ## The Solution